groverus/Systems-Puzzle-Weblogs/README.md

 # Introduction

 Imagine you work for a company that has a webserver running.
-It is highly important to the companies success that the webserver is highly available.
-Unfortunately, the company currently has not data about the availability of the webserver.
-To fix this, they have tasked an engineer to build a pipeline that processes the logs and stores the results in a database.
+It is highly important to the companies success that the webserver is highly available to ensure users have a great experience.
+Unfortunately, the company currently does not have data about the availability of the webserver.
+To fix this, they have tasked an engineer to build a pipeline that processes the logs of the webserver and stores the results in a database.
 Data scientists can then query the database to analyze the availability of the system.
 The engineer came up with the following solution:
-- The logs are ingested into a RabbitMQ queue (for the purpose of this challenge, this done via reading a given log file with a Python script - in reality, the logs would be sent straight from the webserver)
+- The logs are ingested into a RabbitMQ queue (for the purpose of this challenge, this is done via reading a given log file with a Python script - in reality, the logs would be sent straight from the webserver)
 - A python script reads the messages from the RabbitMQ queue, processes it and stores the results in a PostgreSQL database
 - An application server built in Flask queries the database to calculate the percentage of GET requests that have failed
 - The application server can be accessed via an nginx webserver